monginadiana/Lets-pitch/README.md

 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Technologies Used
+Technologies used to develop this application:

+1. Python v3.8
+2. Flask 1.1.2
+3. Flask-Bootstrap
+4. HTML